jadc/notes/bio/2035ib/unit0/index.md

 If they are different, **explain why** they might be, and **provide reasoning behind each statement**.

 ### Evaluation
 Make some **conclusions** that can be drawn from this experiment.
-(You can start by summarizing the main things you dicused in the interpretation section.)
+(You can start by summarizing the main things you discussed in the interpretation section.)

 **Evaluate the hypothesis.** (was it verified, falsified, or inconclusive?)